sinitame/capi-experiments/fpga-gpu-examples/read-write-example/README.md

 The aim of this example is to show different methods to exchange data between a HOST, an FPGA and a GPU.
 Even if this code is not useful in practice it shows how to design an application with FPGA and GPU acceleration and it allows to make performance measurements with different configuration.

-Application is structure is discribed in this [README](https://github.com/sinitame/capi-experiments/tree/read-write-example/fpga-gpu-examples).
+Application structure is discribed in this [README](https://github.com/sinitame/capi-experiments/tree/read-write-example/fpga-gpu-examples).

 Different part of the application can be compiled seperatly by using the top Makefile: